WhosNickDoglio/Aww-Gallery/README.md

 [Email](mailto:NicholasDoglio@Gmail.com)

 # License

+      Aww Gallery

+      Copyright (C) 2017  Nicholas Doglio

+      This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This project is licensed under GNU General Public License v3.0. see the [LICENSE](LICENSE) for more details.
+      This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+      You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.